Our Morris tutors invited us to their Halloween party along with other members of the team. They lived in a beautiful

 Our tutors from the Morris team surprised us with an unexpected visit on a Sunday afternoon while out on their motorcycle.
-We conversed on many subjects and discovered they were initiates in the Alexandrian path of Wicca.
-This particular path appealed to me as it involved Egyptian deities.
+We conversed on many subjects and discovered they were initiates in the Alexandrian path of Wicca which appealed to me as it included Egyptian deities.
 Their occupations were closely associated with ours and they thought it amusing that the Morris team had four male members connected to law enforcement.

 During my Aromatherapy and Reflexology courses, I met a young woman nearing the end of her Beauty Therapy course.
 She discussed her interest in Paganism with her colleagues and her tutors suggested she had a conversation with me.
 After our introduction we were frequently in contact.

-At the end of each day I left the college exhausted from all the Beauty Therapy course work.
-As I entered the car park I observed the moon shining down upon me with her motherly presence.
-She accompanied me on my journey home most evenings and I called her ‘mother moon’ because of her peaceful and comforting presence.
+My first connection with the moon happened while I attended college from 1996 to 2001.
+At the end of each day I left college exhausted from the intense Beauty Therapy course work.
+Each time I entered the car park the moon was shining down upon me with her ‘motherly’ presence.
+She accompanied me on my journey home most evenings and I named her ‘mother moon’.